Sattam Oru Vilaiyattu: Plot

 As a boy, Raja saw his mother and younger brother murdered.
 He saw too that his police inspector father DCP Needhi Manikkam was powerless to get the murderer convicted as there was no evidence.

 As a young man under the name of Vijay, he gets even with the criminal Mathappu Sundaram killing each one of his three sons.
-One under water, the second from a mountain peak, the third murder is made to look as it were an accident with the car carrying the victim hurtling off the peak.
+One under water, the second from a mountain peak, the third murder is made to look as if it were an accident with the car carrying the victim hurtling off the peak.

 Cast

 Soundtrack

 The music was composed by M. S. Viswanathan.